steve-kasica/romanticcircles.github.io/_docs/production-documentation/subsection/rc-tei-style.md

 #### Styling document elements in TEI

 The following TEI tags will result in HTML tags that produce the described formatting.
 Note that the `<hi>` tag simply marks a word or phrase as graphically distinct from the surrounding text; it does not specify reasons for this distinction.
 For this reason, it may often be desirable to use the following `rend` attributes with tags that supply a specific editorial / textual rationale for the resulting formatting (see below).
-This is particularly true with formatting practices that commonly marks insertions (superscript) and deletions ()
+This is particularly true with editorial formatting practices commonly used to signal insertions (superscript / carets) and deletions (strikethrough).

 - Italics: `<hi rend="italic">example</hi>`
 - Bold: `<hi rend="bold">example</hi>`